freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-manager.md

 Internally, VPE connects switches to events.
 Some switchable game items only emit the *switch closed* event.
 Such items are spinners and targets.
 These are elements where the re-opening of the switch does not have any semantic value.

 In order for those to not stay closed forever, VPE closes them after a given delay.
 We call this the **Pulse Delay**.
 This field is only visible if the input source is a pulse-driven source.

+## Runtime

+During runtime, you'll see the wire statuses update in real-time.
+Clicking on the icon manually toggles the wire, which can be handy for debugging.